wildlyinaccurate/wildlyinaccurate.github.io/_posts/2012-07-09-testing-laravel-controllers.markdown

     }

 }</pre>

-<p>And that's it!
-A fairly simple <code>ControllerTestCase</code> class which solves the POST request and session state problems.
-See this Gist for <a href="https://gist.github.com/3079291">the full code with comments</a>.</p>
+And that's it!
+A fairly simple `ControllerTestCase` class which solves the POST request and session state problems.
+See this Gist for [the full code with comments](https://gist.github.com/3079291).